 Solid wood worktops are made from finger jointed staves of hardwood which are glued together with a super strong construction adhesive.
-The staves are approx 40mm wide, and the width of the worktop is simply determined by the number of staves that are used.
+The staves are approximately 40mm wide, and the width of the worktop is simply determined by the number of staves that are used.

 You can also choose to have continuous stave worktops with no finger joints.
 This is a slightly more expensive option however it certainly looks great.
 It gives the illusion of a single solid piece of wood.

 Solid wood worktops are usually supplied at either 664mm or 913mm wide but can be ordered in other sizes to suit your project.

 Solid wood worktops must be treated with oil to protect them against the ingress of moisture, but this need not be a chore.
 Modern wood treatments such as TopOil and PolyXoil by Osmo or HaBiol will enhance the appearance of your worktop whilst ensuring long lasting protection.

 - Naturally hygienic – this article from Mitchells Worktops demonstrates in laboratory tests that real wood is a hygienic material in contact with food.
 Oak came out on top.

 - Versatile – real wood can be cut (and joined) to form any shape.

 - Sinks options – can be undermounted or inset.
 See our article on sinks for more on this.